wangqinNick/tp/docs/DeveloperGuide.md

 ### Top level classes

-This is a class diagram of the top level of raVi.
+This is a class diagram of the top-level of raVi.
 The classes depicted here are those which are direct dependencies of the main class Duke.
 The various dependencies of the classes depicted here are not shown to avoid cluttering, and are described in later sections.

-The main class is called Duke (carried over from legacy codebase).
-The main loop is held within the main class.
+Duke calls the main class (carried over from the legacy codebase).
+The main class holds main the loop.
 Most classes used by the main class are static in nature and do not need to be instantiated.

 The Command and CommandResult objects are dependencies of Executor in addition to Duke.
 Executor can be